 Both books were launched on Sept.
 27th at The Scottish Storytelling Centre in Edinburgh with Donald Smith, the Centre's Director, opening the evening, and Freeland and actor, poet, singer, director Gerda Stevenson speaking of Lady Nairne's life and singing a few of her songs.

 Freeland and Gerda had quite a number of further events and book festivals that they had been booked to appear at, including Edinburgh and Borders, but of course everything has either been cancelled or postponed because of the Coronavirus epidemic.
-No one knows when normal life will resume but further dates will be added as and when, and dates beyond the beginning of August are listed below -:
+No one knows when normal life will resume but further dates will be added as and when it becomes possible.

 Both books can be bought through the 'Shop' page.